OfficeDev/outlook-dev-docs/docs/add-ins/get-attachments-of-an-outlook-item.md

 ---
-title: Get attachments in an Outlook Add-in | Microsoft Docs
+title: Get attachments in an Outlook add-in | Microsoft Docs
-description: Learn how to get attachments from an Outlook item in an Outlook Add-in.
+description: Learn how to get attachments from an Outlook item in an Outlook add-in.
 author: jasonjoh
 ms.topic: article
 ms.technology: office-add-ins